-(d) Northwest Commission on Colleges and Universities for institutions of higher education in Alaska, Idaho, Montana, Nevada, Oregon, Utah, and Washington.

-- (e) Southern Association of Colleges and Schools, Commission on Colleges for institutions of higher education in Alabama, Florida, Georgia, Kentucky, Louisiana, Mississippi, North Carolina, South Carolina, Tennessee, Texas, and Virginia. - (f) Western Association of Schools and Colleges, Senior College and University Commission for institutions of higher education in California, Hawaii, the United States territories of Guam and American Samoa, the Republic of Palau, the Federated States of Micronesia, the Commonwealth of the Northern Mariana Islands, and the Republic of the Marshall Islands. - (45) Regionally Accredited.
+- (d) Northwest Commission on Colleges and Universities for institutions of higher education in Alaska, Idaho, Montana, Nevada, Oregon, Utah, and Washington. - (e) Southern Association of Colleges and Schools, Commission on Colleges for institutions of higher education in Alabama, Florida, Georgia, Kentucky, Louisiana, Mississippi, North Carolina, South Carolina, Tennessee, Texas, and Virginia. - (f) Western Association of Schools and Colleges, Senior College and University Commission for institutions of higher education in California, Hawaii, the United States territories of Guam and American Samoa, the Republic of Palau, the Federated States of Micronesia, the Commonwealth of the Northern Mariana Islands, and the Republic of the Marshall Islands. - (45) Regionally Accredited.
 Refers to action taken by one of the regional accrediting agencies in Rule 290-3-3-.01(44) and is specific to the status of the institution at the time credit or degrees were earned. - (46) Remedial Courses.
 Other than remedial, these courses may be called compensatory, developmental, or basic skills.
 These courses are usually numbered below 100.
 Remedial courses cannot be used to meet approved program requirements.
 This requirement became effective for candidates admitted to Class B programs or Alternative Class A programs on or after August 1, 2009.
-Additional information is provided in Rule 290-3-3-.02(6)(a)4. - (47) Specialized Professional Association (SPA).
+Additional information is provided in Rule 290-3-3-.03(6)(a)4. - (47) Specialized Professional Association (SPA).
 A member of CAEP that is a national organization of teachers, professional education faculty, and/or other school professionals who teach a content area (e.g., mathematics or social studies), teach students at a particular developmental level (i.e., early childhood, elementary, middle level, or secondary), or provide a specific instructional support service to students (e.g., librarian, counselor, instructional leader). - (48) State.
 Any state or commonwealth, the District of Columbia, or territory of the United States of America. - (49) Student Teaching.
 Information is provided in the definition of internship in Rule 290-3-3-.01(28). - (50) Students.
-Children and youth attending P-12 schools, as distinguished from teacher or instructional support personnel candidates.
+Children in childcare facilities and children and youth attending P-12 schools, as distinguished from teacher or instructional support personnel candidates. - (51) Survey of Special Education Course.
+All candidates for an initial Alabama Professional Educator Certification, and candidates in advanced programs who did not earn credit for such a course to earn a prior level certificate, must complete a survey of special education course.
+The course should be designed to prepare candidates to demonstrate an understanding of: